Evelyn Pierrepont, 2nd Duke of Kingston-upon-Hull: Military career

-When the Jacobite rising of 1745 broke out he raised a regiment called "Kingston's Light Horse", which distinguished itself at the Battle of Culloden.
+When the Jacobite rising of 1745 broke out he raised the Duke of Kingston's Regiment of Light Horse, a light cavalry regiment which distinguished itself at the Battle of Culloden.
 The duke attained the rank of general in the army.
 He was described by Horace Walpole as "a very weak man, of the greatest beauty and finest person in England".

 Pierrepont was the subject of the earliest extant reference to cricket in Nottinghamshire.
 A letter dated 1751 comments that: "the Duke of Kingston at Thoresby Hall is spending all his time practising cricket because he is to play for Eton v All England in three matches".

 Personal life

 On 8 March 1769, Pierrepont married Elizabeth Hervey at Keith's Chapel in the parish of St George's, Hanover Square, Westminster, although their marriage was later judged to have been bigamous.

 Lord Kingston died in 1773 without issue, and his titles became extinct.
 On the death of the bigamous Duchess in 1788, the Pierrepont estates passed to Charles Medows, who was the son of the 2nd Duke's sister, Lady Frances Medows.
 Charles Medows changed his name to Pierrepont in 1796 and, in 1806, he was created the first Earl Manvers.